gstanden/orabuntu-lxc/README.md

 The install is customized and configured in the file:

 ```
-anylinux-services.sh
+anylinux/CONFIG
 ```

-Search for {pgroup1, pgroup2, pgroup3} to see the configurable settings.
-When first trying out Orabuntu-LXC, the simplest approach is probably to just build a VM of one of a supported vanilla Linux distro (Oracle Linux, Ubuntu, CentOS, Fedora, or Red Hat) and then just download and run as described above "./anylinux-services.HUB.HOST.sh new" and then after install study the setup to see how the configurations in "anylinux-services.sh" affect the deployment.

 To add additional physical hosts you use
 ```
 ./anylinux-services.GRE.HOST.sh new
 ```
-This script requires configuring these parameters in the "anylinux-services.GRE.HOST.sh" script.
+This script requires configuring these parameters in the "anylinux/CONFIG" script.

     * SPOKEIP
     * HUBIP